canonical/ubuntu-boards-documentation/how-to/rpi-camera.rst

 .. warning::
     While the AI Camera module is supported in Ubuntu, the post-processing stages require the ``imx500-firmware`` package, which can't be included in Ubuntu due to licensing issues.
 So anything in the `AI camera documentation`_ might not work out of the box.
 We are working on fixing the licensing issues with the involved parties.
-Till then, you can have a look at `Workaround for the IMX500 (AI Camera)`_.
+Until then, you can have a look at `Workaround for the IMX500 (AI Camera)`_.

 You can install rpicam-apps on your Raspberry Pi with the following command::